Maurice Glasman, Baron Glasman: Political opinions

 In July 2011, Glasman called for some immigration to be temporarily halted and for the right of free movement of labour, a key provision of the Treaty of Rome, to be abrogated, dividing opinion among Labour commentators.

 Emphasising that Israel should not be "demonised", Glasman says he does not like Israel, where in his opinion "terrible things [are] going on", adding that "the Jewish settler movement is as bad as Islamic jihadist supremacists.
 What I see with jihadists and settlers is nationalist domination, and yuck is my general verdict".
 However, he accepted the visiting professorship he was offered by Haifa University, telling The Jewish Chronicle: "If people I know say they want to boycott Israel, I say they should start by boycotting me".
 At the 2016 Limmud conference, he suggested the Labour Party's antisemitism harked back to Jewish Marxists, who wanted to "liberate Jews" from their Judaism.

 In a House of Lords debate on the European Union (Notification of Withdrawal) Bill on 20 February 2017, Lord Glasman referred to the fact he campaigned for Britain to leave the European Union in the 2016 referendum.

 He was a personal friend of conservative philosopher Roger Scruton and the two inspired each other ideologically.
-After Scruton's death in 2020, Glasman eulogized in an obituary on UnHerd.
+After Scruton's death in 2020, Glasman eulogised him in an obituary on UnHerd.

+Speaking at the Postliberalism Conference in December 2024, Glasman celebrated the victory of Donald Trump, which he said was "world historical", and described it as "a multi-racial, multi-ethnic, interfaith, working-class coalition against progressives – that's the enormity of what we're talking about.
+Kamala Harris was for they/them, President Trump is for you.
+That's all you really need to know about the American election".
+Glasman also declared that "the only place to build a house now is on the left side of MAGA square", which he understands as the faction represented by Steve Bannon.
+Morgan Jones and David Klemperer, co-editors of Renewal, said that by choosing to align with the MAGA movement, Glasman sided with forces which threaten social democracy, and which today represent its primary antagonist.

+In September 2025, Glasman called for HM Treasury to be "abolished", with its powers moved to the prime minister and a new economics ministry, in order to trigger an industrial revival based on heavy industry and vocational jobs in place of white collar work.
+He also called to "close down half of universities and turn them into vocational colleges".
+In November, he was a keynote speaker at the annual conference of the Together Declaration, a group with ties with Reform UK.